kunukn/vue-2-datepicker/README.md

 ## Strategy for this project

 This date-picker will over time be modified to focus on the date logic handling.
-The presentation and localisation of how to display the dates will be refactored to injectable formatter props.
+The presentation and localization of how to display the dates will be refactored to injectable formatter props.

 Modern browser API can do language date formatting. `Intl.DateTimeFormat` https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat